Working in sheets

 To exclude Levels of a Hierarchy or Structure from your Column filtering, click the

-In the Column filtering preferences section of the dialog that opens, in the Levels menu, you can choose Only filter top level or Only filter parent levels.
-This is helpful, for example, when you need to exclude sub-task issues from column filtering. v1.2.7
+You can choose Only filter top level or Only filter parent levels.
+This is helpful, for example, when you need to exclude sub-tasks from column filtering. v1.2.7

 You can also choose Only filter child levels or Only filter bottom level.
-This is helpful, for example, when you need to exclude higher-level issues from column filtering. v1.5.6
+This is helpful, for example, when you need to exclude higher-level Work items from column filtering. v1.5.6

 Parent levels are all Levels above the lowest Level.
 Child levels are all Levels below the top-most Level.
 Top level means only the top-most Level.
 Bottom level means only the lowest Level.
 E.g. in a Structure with five Levels, counting from the lowest up, Parent levels would be 2, 3, 4, 5, Child levels would be 1, 2, 3, 4, Top level is only 5, and Bottom level is only 1.